 My primary research is in contemporary film and media, with an emphasis on popular modes and the relationship between aesthetics and ideology.
 I have written a book on the recent phenomenal proliferation of the French romantic comedy and co-edited, with Mariana Liz (University of Lisbon) and Alissa Timoshkina (King's College London), a collection examining the status of European cinema in today's increasingly globalised age and another looking at women producing genre narratives in film and television globally.
-My research has to date tracked two interrelated axes: the transnational circulation and shaping of French identity through the nation's audiovisual production and the significance of women's contribution to genre narratives on screen, principally in France and Hollywood (with a monograph forthcoming on the latter context).
-I also have an interest in popular representations of couples and related social groups, in romcom and beyond; of contemporary girlhood; and of the body in general in media representation.
+My research has to date tracked two interrelated axes: the transnational circulation and shaping of French identity through the nation's audiovisual production and the significance of women's contribution to genre narratives on screen, principally in France and Hollywood.
+I also have an interest in popular representations of couples and related social groups, in romcom and beyond; of contemporary girlhood; and of the body in general.

 Teaching and supervision

 I specialise in teaching French film and society and, together with Douglas Morrey, am responsible for the second- and final-year French Cinema module, which covers French cinema from the early 1930s to the present, as well teaching the final-year module States of the Nation: French Cinema From 1990 to the Present.I also teach a final-year module looking at Gender and Representation in French Media since 1970, which encompasses an interdisciplinary focus across film, television and written media, and contribute to the MA modules History and Film and Intellectual Contexts: Intercultural Translations.